UK leader touts local virus rules but pubs are in distress

+Johnson urged legislators to back the measures, saying the country must “hold our nerve” until vaccines are approved and distributed.

+But dozens of Conservatives abstained or voted against him as the new regulations were approved by a 291-78 vote in the House of Commons.
+The main opposition parties abstained.

-The change requires Parliament’s approval, and it faces opposition from lawmakers — many from Johnson's own Conservative Party — who say the measures will devastate businesses, especially pubs, which face some of the tightest restrictions.
-Most of the country is being put into the upper two tiers, where shops, hairdressers, beauty salons and places of worship can reopen.
+Starting Wednesday, most of the country will be put into the upper two tiers where shops, hairdressers, beauty salons and places of worship can reopen.
 But pubs and restaurants face strict limits in Tier 2 and closure in the topmost Tier 3.

 Johnson told the House of Commons that a lockdown imposed on Nov.
 5 had succeeded in levelling off the coronavirus infection rate in England, but that there was “a compelling necessity” for further restrictions.